gabebautista11/gabebautista11/README.md

 I'm currently intrested in frontend and backend development.

-reach me by email @ gabe.bautista1115@gmail.com or message me on <a href="https://www.linkedin.com/in/gabriel-bautista-7b99201a2/">linkedin</a>
+reach me by email at gabe.bautista1115@gmail.com or message me on <a href="https://www.linkedin.com/in/gabriel-bautista-7b99201a2/">linkedin</a>

 Take a look at my projects on my github even though most of them were abandoned after a day of working on them.